arekminajj/personality-test-web-app/README.md

 # MBTI Personality Web App

 Web application that allows users to take the MBTI (Myers-Briggs Type Indicator) personality test and receive a personality type result (e.g., INTJ, ENFP).
 The project is built with **Next.js** and uses **MongoDB** as the database.
-It's developed as part of a university course project for Inżynieria IO/BD.
+It's developed as part of a university course project for IO/BD.

 ## Technologies